 The University continues to engage with the GMB and UCU Trade Unions and encourages their involvement in consultations as well as their provision of feedback on all aspects of equality and diversity at the University.
-The Trade Unions have representation on both the EDIG and EDIC.
+During 2020/21, the Trade Unions had representation on both the EDIG and EDIC.